CloudsDocker/cloudsdocker.github.io/source/_posts/2017-02-19-Java-Security.md

 # Byte code verifier
 - The verifier is often referred to as a `mini−theorem prover` (a term first used in several documents from Sun).
 This sounds somewhat more impressive than it is; it's not a generic, all−purpose theorem prover by any means.
 Instead, it's a piece of code that can prove one (and only one) thing −− that a given series of ( Java) bytecodes represents a legal set of ( Java) instructions.

+# Shifting
+Java and JavaScript perform sign extension when shift¬ing right, filling the empty spaces with 1’s for negative numbers, so 10100110 >> 5 becomes 11111101.
+The >>> operator is unique to Java and JavaScript.
+It does a logical shift right, filling the empty spaces with 0 no matter what the value, so 10100110 >>> 5 becomes 00000101.

+The shift operators enable you to multiply and divide by powers of 2 very quickly.
+For non-negative numbers, shifting to the right one bit is equivalent to dividing by 2, and shifting to the left one bit is equivalent to multiplying by 2.
+For negative numbers, it obviously depends on the language being used.

 ## Specifically, the bytecode verifier can prove the following:
 - The class file has the correct format.
 The full definition of the class file format may be found in the Java virtual machine specification; the bytecode verifier is responsible for making sure that the class file has the right length, the correct magic numbers in the correct places, and so on.
 - Final classes are not subclassed, and final methods are not overridden.